 If you’re really feeling like a splurge on your trip, then there’s no better way to see the city of Chicago than from a helicopter!
 We booked a flight with Chicago Helicopters and loved every (fifteen) minutes of it.
 You really begin to realise just how sprawling the city is when flying over it!

 As many of you know by now, I’ve recently made the switch from a twelve year vegetarian to eating vegan and boy was I surprised to see how easy it is to find great vegan food in Chicago!
 Here are my favourite places and dishes around town:

 Bad Hunter – THE vegan hot spot.
-Order one of everything, share, and save a little room for the peanut butter jelly dessert.
-It’s a yaaasssss! moment for sure.
+Order one of everything, share and save a little room for the peanut butter jelly dessert.

 Beatrix – The best brunch spot in town if you ask me.
 The vegan cauliflower steak is so good I still have dreams about it.
 Seriously, give it a try and come back to me.

 Chicago Raw – Geared towards serious plant-eaters who have a love for all things green and purple.
 This is not the place to take your non-vegan friend for breakfast (as I learned first hand – haha!)
 The smoothies are pretty delicious and they make a solid acai bowl.